MPh-py/MPh/docs/index.md

 ﻿MPh
 ===
-Pythonic scripting interface for Comsol Multiphysics®
+Pythonic scripting interface for Comsol Multiphysics

 [Comsol][comsol] is a commercial software application that is widely used in science and industry for research and development.
 It excels at modeling almost any (multi-)physics problem by solving the governing set of partial differential equations via the finite-element method.
-It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab® or via its native Java API.
+It comes with a modern graphical user interface to set up simulation models and can be scripted from Matlab or via its native Java API.

 This library brings the dearly missing power of Python to the world of Comsol.
 It leverages the universal Python-to-Java bridge provided